Lt.Col. Russell Davis

 Specific details about scheduling and conducting IG inspections, SAVs, SUIs and Self-Assessments are described in CAPR 123-3.

-The CAP/IG and CAP-USAF/IG jointly publish an inspection guide for both wings/regions and for units below the wing.
+The CAP/IG and CAP-USAF/IG jointly publish an inspection guide for both wings/regions and for units below the wing level.
 These guides will be used as the framework for conducting an inspection of the appropriate level organization.

 Click here for more IG assessment program resources. http://www.capmembers.com/